jeffpatton1971/Post2BlueSky/README.md

 ### Workflow Inputs

-- `Message`: The message to post, should either be plaintext, or bsky record, or bsky record containing a bsky repo
+- `Message`: The message to post
 - `verbose`: A value of verbose will output additional information
+- `Link`: A url to link to, or a comma separated list of links
 - `bluesky_api_key`: Your BlueSky App Password
 - `bluesky_identifier`: Your BlueSky Identifier, something like user.bsky.social